 There you see no men awkwardly (and obnoxiously) crowbarred in there, so I am consistent if nothing else.
-I would only ever hire a man for a male character, and a woman for a female character, villain, sidekick, love interest or main hero.
+I would only ever hire a man for a male character, and a woman for a female character.

 However Chris Chibnall, Steven Moffat, Paul Cornell and Whovian Feminism are all saying that the Doctor can be a man and woman.
 Again I don’t agree in the slightest, but lets say they are right.
 In that case the only not sexist thing to do is to open the role to both genders and simply pick the best person for the part regardless.

 Chibnall didn’t do that.
 He excluded one gender from a role that he claimed to be one anyone can play regardless of gender.
 So why did he exclude men from the part then?
 He can’t use the same reason I would for excluding men from being allowed to audition for Xena, as well you can’t say the Doctor isn’t a male character can you?